- What is SSV?

 -

-- Speed could indicate power.
+Speed could indicate

-- Impact could indicate power.
+Impact could

-- These are too complicated to measure effectively.
+These are too complicated to

-- A ball hit hard has a deeper second bounce than a soft ball.
+A ball hit hard has a deeper second

-- Doesn’t
+Doesn't

 a topspin lob have a deep second